snatesh/Eikonal/README.md

 be on the manifold of commuting matrices, and their projections on that manifold yield eigenvalues that live in the tetrahedron.
 The vaguery of language here is intentional.
-The point is that we should still be able to push the matrices to the *point* with eigenvalues which are in a basin of convergence for the undertermined linear system / quadratic root finding problem we seek to solve at the end of the day.
+The point is that we should still be able to push the matrices to the *point* with eigenvalues which are in a basin of convergence for the underdetermined linear system / quadratic root finding problem we seek to solve at the end of the day.

 All this is easy to say, but I have yet to get nlopt to solve the problem on the tet.
 I think